jg-rp/liquid/docs/language/filters.md

 `<string> | replace_first: <string>[, <string>]`

-Return the input with the first occurrence of the first argument replaced with the second argument.
+Return a copy of the input string with the first occurrence of the first argument replaced with the second argument.
 If the second argument is omitted, it will default to an empty string, making `replace_first` behave like `remove_first`.

 ```liquid
 {{ "Take my protein pills and put my helmet on" | replace_first: "my", "your" }}